 In short, you should avoid investing all of your money into the stock market and should look to diversify among different asset classes, such as the ones covered in this article.

 Investment #1: Bonds

-There’s a few different types of bonds out there, here are the three most common ones:
+There are a few different types of bonds out there, but here are the three most common ones:

-- Corporate bonds: Issued by companies to raise financing.
+- Corporate bonds: Issued by companies to raise capital.

 - Municipal bonds: Issued by local governments (states and municipalities).

-U.S. Treasuries are the safest investment out there and are backed by the Federal Reserve.
+U.S. Treasuries are the safest investment out there and are backed by the Federal Reserve (aka the Fed).
 So, the only way you would lose money on a US Treasury Bond is if the government were to collapse.
-If this were to happen, you’d probably have bigger problems to worry about.
+If this were to happen, you'd probably have bigger problems to worry about.

 To break it down further, if a company or government doesn't want to get a loan from the bank, they can issue bonds directly to investors and get a loan that way.
 The issuer of the bond, which is the company or government organization, issues a bond that contractually indicates the interest rate that will be paid to the investor.
 It also indicates the bond principal, which is the term used to describe the money loaned.

 Bonds also have a date the money must be paid to the debt-holder, which is referred to as the maturity date.
 This can be thought of as an expiration date.